akostrik/CPP_module_42/README.md

     + static methods cannot be overloaded by the class user without modifying the library header
     + there is nothing that can be done by a static method that can't be done better than a (possibly friend) non-member function in the same namespace
     + namespaces have their own semantics (can be combined, can be anonymous, ...)
-* can't be instanciated
-* can't be inherited
-* should have constructors / destructors au a usual class ?
-* usage: to group ressembling methods, proprieties and fields
-* usage: prevent writing instance members/methods

 ### static not member function
 * can't be called from other places